Mohanad Ali

-Mohanad Ali Kadhim Al-Shammari (مُهَنَّد عَلِيّ كَاظِم الشَّمَّرِيّ, born 20 June 2000), commonly known in Iraq as Mimi (ميمي), is an Iraqi professional footballer who plays as a forward for UAE club Dibba and the Iraq national team.
+Mohanad Ali Kadhim Al-Shammari (مُهَنَّد عَلِيّ كَاظِم الشَّمَّرِيّ, born 20 June 2000), commonly known in Iraq as Mimi (ميمي), is an Iraqi professional footballer who plays as a forward for Iraq Stars League club Al-Shorta and the Iraq national team.
 He is known for his positioning, shooting, heading, close ball control and dribbling.

 Club career

 Youth career

 Ali became interested in football as a child and started playing for a local team in the Baghdad Al-Jadida district called Timsah Al-Amin.
 He enrolled at the Ammo Baba Football School at the age of six without a trial after coaches had been impressed with the striker.
 He then joined the Al-Quwa Al-Jawiya youth team, and he represented them in the Al-Zawraa Youth Championship; he was top scorer at two local tournaments, and was then called up by the Iraq FA to play for Saad Hashim's under-14 team, and with an outstanding performance, he grabbed the attention of the managers of Al-Shorta.